 Thankfully, it’s not just Melbourne’s bar fraternity cashing in on the trend: café owners and restauranteurs are also proving dab hands at turning a bleak, tiny space into the next big thing.

-Few cafes come much smaller than the Switchboard Café at 220 Collins Street.
-Housed in what was once a switchboard cupboard on the ground floor of the heritage-listed Manchester Unity building, this must be up there as one of the world’s smallest cafés.
+Housed in what was once a switchboard cupboard on the ground floor of the heritage-listed Manchester Unity building at 220 Collins Street, this must be up there as one of the world’s smallest sit-down cafés.

 It is literally a hole-in-the-wall with seating across a drafty arcade for just a handful of customers.
 But it has a loyal following and serves some of the best coffee in town.